Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 Since it’s a vibrational energy medicine, practitioners say that simply dripping the two drops on the pet’s forehead or a paw also works.
 Don’t let the dropper touch the skin, fur or mouth or you’ll contaminate the bottle.
 Holistic veterinarians usually advise giving three drops, one to four times a day as needed, until your pet acts like she feels better.
 More is NOT better—Bach Flower Remedies work best over a longer period of time.

 So…is vibrational energy a bunch of hooey?
-And just for the sake of argument…if it IS a kind of placebo effect (can pets have a placebo effect???) what’s wrong with that if your cat and dog feels better?
+And just for the sake of argument…if it IS a kind of placebo effect (can pets have a placebo effect???) what’s wrong with that if your cat and dog feel better?

 I love hearing from you, so please share comments and questions.
 Do you have an ASK AMY question you’d like answered?
 Do you have a new kitten and need answers?
 Stay up to date on all the latest just subscribe the blog, “like” me on Facebook, and sign up for Pet Peeves newsletter.

 Stay up to date with the latest book giveaways and appearances related to my September Day pet-centric THRILLERS WITH BITE!
 Amy Shojai, CABC is a certified cat & dog behavior consultant, a consultant to the pet industry, and the award-winning author of 35+ pet-centric books and Thrillers with Bite!
 Oh, and she loves bling!

 0 Comments